 A third-generation native of Atlanta, Charis enjoys cheering on the Atlanta Braves and Falcons from afar and exploring new sights and savory foods in D.C.

-Ashley is the Associate Producer of Government Matters.
-She graduated from The George Washington University School of Media and Public Affairs in 2019 and received the Distinguished Scholar title for her year.
+Ashley graduated from The George Washington University School of Media and Public Affairs in 2019 and received the Distinguished Scholar title for her year.
 Prior to joining the Government Matters team, she worked in the media library at ABC News in the Washington, D.C. office.

 Marjorie Censer is fill-in host of Government Matters and editor of Inside Defense.
 At Inside Defense, she covers defense contractors, from new acquisitions to changed strategies.

 Marjorie previously worked at the Washington Post and its local business publication Capital Business, covering defense industry reshaping, the increased scrutiny of contractors following the Edward Snowden case and the challenges of canceling military programs.
 From 2007 to 2010, she was managing editor of Inside the Army.
 She also previously worked as defense editor at POLITICO and as a staff writer at the Carroll County Times and the Princeton Packet.